leebaojin/TaskerApplication/README.md

 # TaskerApplication
  Application to manage task

+## Overview
+This is a simple task application with the following functions:
+1. User can see a list of tasks that they have (sorted by date - earliest at top)
+2. User can add a new task to the list
+3. User can tick off the task that they have completed
+4. User can remove all the task they have completed

 ## Folders:
 1. Tasker (API endpoints with java script - dropwizard.io)
 2. Tasker-Client (Reactjs UI)